ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/others/configuring_following_server.md

 Type: `bool` Default: `true`

-:   If true, ignore the detected object's orientation and point toward it from the robot's position.
+:   If `true`, ignore the detected object's orientation and point toward it from the robot's position.

 ### **`search_by_rotating`**

 Type: `bool` Default: `false`

-:   If true, the robot will rotate in place when it loses object detection to try to find it again.
+:   If `true`, the robot will rotate in place when it loses object detection to try to find it again.

 ### **`search_angle`**